alzizou/HIL_test_OAMFC/README.md

 In addition, the data is logged during the HIL test in MATLAB using serial communication between the microcontrollers and a laptop.
 Appropriate performance of the AMFC algorithm is observed based on the results for the emulated dynamic models of a quadrotor and a wheeled mobile robot (WMR).

+Read the provided PDF file for full report and results.